Homemade Sugar Free Ketchup – Preservative Free

 - Black pepper

-- Dried mustard, for corn-free I suggest grinding your own seeds.
+- Dried mustard, for corn-free, I suggest grinding your seeds.

 Weight watchers can count 1 point for 2 tablespoons.

 - 2 cups tomato paste corn-free if needed.
 Contadina Tomato Paste is considered safe for corn allergies.

 - 1/2 cup lemon juice fresh for corn allergies.